 - There are antibiotics that are effective in treating leptospirosis.

 - Most people infected with Leptospira interrogans bacteria have a good prognosis; a few have a more guarded prognosis.

-- Vaccines are available for humans and animals in some countries; there is no vaccine available commercially for humans in the U.S.; available vaccines are very limited because they usually only protect well against a single serovar.
-Doxycycline (Vibramycin, Oracea, Adoxa, Atridox) has been used as a short-term prophylactic treatment to protect some humans from leptospirosis.
+- Vaccines are available for humans and animals in some countries.
+There is no vaccine available commercially for humans in the U.S. Available vaccines are limited because they usually only protect well against a single serovar.
+Doxycycline (Vibramycin, Oracea, Adoxa, Atridox) has been used as a short-term preventive treatment to protect some humans from leptospirosis.

 What is leptospirosis?

 Leptospirosis (also known as Weil's disease, grippotyphosa, and canicola) is a disease caused by bacteria (Leptospira interrogans) that produce a wide range of symptoms that may occur in two phases; some patients may develop kidney or liver failure, respiratory failure, meningitis, or even death.
 The bacterial infection is spread by the urine of infected animals from many species, both domesticated (such as dogs and horses) and wild infected animals (such as rodents or wild pigs).
 It is termed a zoonotic disease or a zoonosis because it occurs in wild animals.
 The bacteria can survive in freshwater and soil for months.
 The disease is most common in temperate and tropical climates.
 The infecting bacteria occur worldwide (for example, in the United States, Leptospira has been found in Hawaii's freshwater ponds and waterfalls).

 What causes leptospirosis?